abellaismail7/1337_pool/C10/ex01/README.md

 THOSE SOLUTIONS MIGHT NOT BE VALID SOLUTIONS.

 # STRATEGY
-Just wait until you impatient mate make a try and then get traces from him/her.
+Just wait until you impatient mate make an attempt and then get traces from him/her.
 HAHA HAHA